Save Smash Campaign Aims To Rescue Competitive Scene From Nintendo

 Unless Nintendo feels actual pressure, which is a fun way of saying financial pressure, they won’t likely move on this issue.
 We could dive into the cultural beliefs and values of the Japanese-based company in another article.
 We could even dive deeper into times Nintendo sought to stop things like this from happening on small and large scales.
 It really boils down to Nintendo owning the things people want to utilize in creative and homegrown ways.
 Nintendo disagrees with the approach to things.
 Overall, the possibilities this popular game franchise could have, on top of its already massive popularity in competitive circles, is limitless.

 For now, online tournaments seem to be off the table.
 Does the pressure from a trending hashtag matter to Nintendo?
-Probably not; it didn’t work with Pokemon after all.
+Probably not; it didn’t work with Pokemon Sword and Shield after all.
 For now, it’s a standstill, and without much leverage or organization, the larger Smash community is likely at the mercy of Nintendo.

 Featured Image Credit: Nintendo